All Episodes

 I don't think that people should suddenly mistrust all of our financial institutions because the overwhelming majority of them actually have managed things reasonably well.

-He also went on to say that we're gonna be back maybe by the end of the year.
+He also went on to say that we're going to be back maybe by the end of the year.

 And why our financial system, why it's really good.

-The fact that I've been beaten the hell out of it since I became president, you should pay no attention to.
+The fact that I've been beating the hell out of it since I became president, you should pay no attention to.

-This, ladies and gentlemen, I mean, this it's halftime, right?
+This, ladies and gentlemen, I mean, it's halftime, right?

 The coach for the big pep talk in the locker room says, we'll get through this.